AnonTendim/study-notes/NetworksForMachineLearningGeoffreyHinton.md

 		- mini-batch: after a small sample of training cases
 	- How much to update?
 		- use a fixed learning rate?
-		- adapt the global learning rate? decrease the learning rate if we oscillate around and increase the learning
+		- adapt the global learning rate? decrease the learning rate if we oscillate around and increase the learning rate if we make steady progress
 - Generalization issues: How do we ensure that the learned weights work well for cases we did not see during training?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0NjY3NjYzNSwtNTkxMDU4ODc3LDQ0MD
+eyJoaXN0b3J5IjpbLTEwNzg4MDQyMjMsLTU5MTA1ODg3Nyw0ND
-AzNDU3LC02OTU1MDU1NSwxMTc1NzkwODY0LC0xNzMxNDY0OTMy
+AwMzQ1NywtNjk1NTA1NTUsMTE3NTc5MDg2NCwtMTczMTQ2NDkz
-LDEyNDg4MTM2MTQsLTEwNTEzMjM5NzQsMTExNjgwMDA5NiwtMT
+MiwxMjQ4ODEzNjE0LC0xMDUxMzIzOTc0LDExMTY4MDAwOTYsLT
-U2MzUxNTAwLDI2NjA1NjkwLC0xMjUyMjUyNjk4LDkwNzgwNTU5
+E1NjM1MTUwMCwyNjYwNTY5MCwtMTI1MjI1MjY5OCw5MDc4MDU1
-MywyMTQ0NTg1MTc1LDMxODM3MTg5NSwxNzcxODE1OTQsLTEyND
+OTMsMjE0NDU4NTE3NSwzMTgzNzE4OTUsMTc3MTgxNTk0LC0xMj
-QxMDgxMjksMjI1NzAyMjY0LDUyNjc3MjQ2OSwxOTMxMTY5MTg1
+Q0MTA4MTI5LDIyNTcwMjI2NCw1MjY3NzI0NjksMTkzMTE2OTE4
-XX0=
+NV19
 -->